MrYoungDS/DS22-p06-BST/README.md

 ## Part Five: Commit Project and Submit Pull Request
-When you have finished your solution and are ready to submit, make your final commit and push everything up to Github.
+When you have finished your solution and are ready to submit, make your final commit and push everything up to GitHub.